 Answer: PRTB is the Pre-Retirement Reduction of Timebase program, which allows a tenured faculty member who is at least 55 years of age but not yet 65 years old (or 64 if also a member of CalSTRS) to reduce their workload from fulltime to 2/3, 1⁄2, or 1/3 of full-time for a maximum of 5 years with no loss of any subsidized health benefits or of any CalPERS service credit.
 This has advantages over simply FERPing, as in FERP one has already retired so is no longer earning service credit towards their pension, while in PRTB the faculty member has not yet retired and is therefore able to both reduce their workload but then retire with 5 additional years of CalPERS service credit towards their pension.
-Do note that take home pay is impacted significantly when using PRTB, while service credit is not affected.
+Do note that take home pay is impacted when using PRTB, while service credit is not affected.
 In order to enter PRTB, please read CBA article 30.
-You have to have been at fulltime at least 10 years with no interruption such as a leave of absence or a 1-year, partiallyfunded sabbatical and the last 5 years have to be at full-time with no interruptions.
-Note that if you're in the 2\%@55 CalPERS tier, retiring at age 63 or older with 5 additional years of service credit will provide an additional 12.5 % of your 12-month average highest fulltime base salary towards your CalPERS pension.
+You have to have been at full-time at least 10 years with no interruption such as a leave of absence or a 1-year, partially funded sabbatical and the last 5 years have to be at full-time with no interruptions.
+Note that if you're in the 2%@55 CalPERS tier, retiring at age 63 or older with 5 additional years of service credit will provide an additional 12.5 % of your 12-month average highest full-time base salary towards your CalPERS pension.
 If you are in the 2%@60 tier at 63 or older, it will provide an additional 12.09% of your highest 36-month average highest full-time base salary towards your CalPERS pension.
-If you are in the 2\$@62 tier, and retire at 67 or older, it will provide an additional 12.5 % of your 12-month average highest full-time base salary towards your CalPERS pension.
+If you are in the 2\%@62 tier, and retire at 67 or older, it will provide an additional 12.5 % of your 12-month average highest full-time base salary towards your CalPERS pension.
+For example, if you gained CalPERS membership after 1/1/13 and are in the 2%@62 tier, in which you reach the maximum benefit factor at age 67, you could enter PRRTB at age 62, reduce your timebase to 2/3 for 5 years, and then retire at the maximum benefit factor at 67.